apache/cloudstack-documentation/source/plugins/vxlan.rst

 - BGP Routing Daemon on the hypervisor
 - No LACP/Bonding will be used
-- Modified script is required to use EVPN instead of Multicast
+- The modified script is required
+- BGP+EVPN capable and enabled network environment

 EVPN Bash script
 ~~~~~~~~~~~~~~~~
-The default 'modifyvxlan.sh' script this is installed by CloudStack uses Multicast for VXLAN.
+The default 'modifyvxlan.sh' script installed by CloudStack uses Multicast for VXLAN.

 A different version of this script is available which will use EVPN instead of Multicast and ships with CloudStack by default.